 About FAS

 FAS (Freeland Art Studios) is a group of twelve working Whidbey Island artists from various disciplines who can be found in one location in Freeland.
-United by shared workspace and a passion to create, we are stone sculptors, tile makers, painters, potters, fabricators of water features, and monument makers.
+United by shared workspace and a passion to create, we are stone, bronze, and metal sculptors, tile makers, painters, potters, and monument makers.

 VISIT THE FREELAND ART STUDIOS GALLERY

-We produce original works of art in stone, bronze, metals, clay, glass, mixed media, and water in motion.
-At our studios you will find fine art sculpture for in or outdoors, tile, clay portraiture, custom designs in tile… all in a working environment.
+We produce original works of art in stone, bronze, metals, clay, glass, mixed media, paint, and more.
+At our studios you will find fine art sculpture for in or outdoors, paintings, functional pottery, custom designs in tile… all in a working studio environment.
 If you’re curious about how art is conceived, planned and executed, come on by and visit with us.

 CURRENT ARTISTS